snuzzolillo/gallery-component-v2/components/ItemsGridComponent/README.md

 # ItemsGridComponent

-## Propósito
+## Purpose

-El `ItemsGridComponent` es un componente especializado en renderizar una cuadrícula de ítems (como imágenes, videos, etc.).
-Su única responsabilidad es la presentación visual de los datos que recibe.
-Es agnóstico a la lógica de negocio y se controla completamente a través de su API pública.
+The `ItemsGridComponent` is a specialized component for rendering a grid of items (like images, videos, etc.).
+Its sole responsibility is the visual presentation of the data it receives.
+It is agnostic to business logic and is controlled entirely through its public API.

-### Responsabilidades Clave
+### Key Responsibilities

-- **Renderizado de Cuadrícula:** Muestra una colección de ítems en un layout de CSS Grid.
+- **Grid Rendering:** Displays a collection of items in a CSS Grid layout.
-- **Flexibilidad de Layout:** Permite configurar la dirección del scroll (vertical/horizontal) y forzar un número fijo de columnas o filas.
+- **Layout Flexibility:** Allows configuration of the scroll direction (vertical/horizontal) and forcing a fixed number of columns or rows.
-- **Gestión de Estado Visual:** Muestra el estado de selección de cada ítem y los menús de acciones contextuales.
+- **Visual State Management:** Shows the selection state of each item and contextual action menus.
-- **Emisión de Eventos:** Captura las interacciones del usuario sobre los ítems (clic, doble clic, clic en acción) y las emite como eventos semánticos para que el componente padre los maneje.
+- **Event Emission:** Captures user interactions on items (click, double-click, action click) and emits them as semantic events for the parent component to handle.

-## API Pública
+## Public API

-- `constructor(container, options)`: Inicializa el componente con opciones de layout (ej. `itemSize`, `aspectRatio`, `layout`).
+- `constructor(container, options)`: Initializes the component with layout options (e.g., `itemSize`, `aspectRatio`, `layout`).
-- `setItems(items)`: Recibe un array de objetos de ítems y re-renderiza completamente la cuadrícula.
-Cada ítem puede tener propiedades como `isSelected` y `actions`.
+- `setItems(items)`: Receives an array of item objects and completely re-renders the grid.
+Each item can have properties like `isSelected` and `actions`.

-## Eventos Emitidos
+## Emitted Events

-- `itemClick`: Se dispara con un clic normal sobre un ítem. `detail: { itemId, originalEvent }`.
+- `itemClick`: Fired on a normal click on an item. `detail: { itemId, originalEvent }`.
-- `itemDblClick`: Se dispara con un doble clic sobre un ítem. `detail: { itemId }`.
+- `itemDblClick`: Fired on a double-click on an item. `detail: { itemId }`.
-- `actionClick`: Se dispara cuando se hace clic en un botón de acción de un ítem. `detail: { itemId, action }`.
+- `actionClick`: Fired when an action button on an item is clicked. `detail: { itemId, action }`.